Clarissa Manuel Foundation

 The big day may have come and gone, but keep in touch as we’re always up to something new and exciting.

-Welcome to our First Annual Diabetes Walk and Health Fair in Long Beach!
+Welcome to our 2nd Annual Diabetes Walk and Health Fair

 Learn more